mvolkmann/blog/src/github/actions.md

   run: echo "Hello, World!"
 ```

-To see the output, browse the workflow results,
+To see the output, browse the GitHub repository,
+click the "Actions" tab, select the workflow,
-click the ellipsis in the upper-right,
+select the job, and click the disclosure triangle for the step.
+If the step has no disclosure triangle,
-and select "View raw logs".
+click the ellipsis in the upper-right and select "View raw logs".

 ## Shell Scripts